Chris O'Connor (diplomat)

-Christopher Paul O'Connor (born 18 December 1968 in Epsom, Surrey) is a British diplomat.
+Christopher Paul O'Connor (born 18 December 1968) is a British diplomat.
 He served as Consul-General in Los Angeles from 2013 to 2017.
 Prior to that he was Ambassador to Tunisia.

-O'Connor studied at the Fitzwilliam College, Cambridge and Durham University.
+Born in Epsom, Surrey, O'Connor studied at Fitzwilliam College, Cambridge and Durham University.
 He was made an Officer of the Order of the British Empire in the 2012 New Year Honours.